5 Reasons to Invest in Old Street Property

 Sheltered from the Brexit effect?

-Unlike other areas of the capital, Old Street may be largely unaffected by Brexit.
+Unlike other areas of the capital, the Old Street property market may be largely unaffected by Brexit.
 The technology sector has shown itself to be insulated from the effects so far, and companies do not look likely to pull out of the capital in the wake of Britain leaving the EU.
 In fact, the resilience of Old Street is having a profound impact on both the commercial and rentals market.
 Co-working and shared office spaces are cropping up in increasing numbers, with an accompanying growth in young, entrepreneurial tenants seeking property.

 Crossrail is coming

 In 2019, Crossrail will connect East London with West London and the Home Counties.
 Liverpool Street Crossrail will be a short walk from Old Street.
-In all likelihood, property in the area will experience a considerable boost in value as a direct consequence of the new line.
+In all likelihood, property in Old Street will experience a considerable boost in value as a direct consequence of the new line.
 With developers looking to cash in, there will be no shortage of opportunities to become a landlord to young professionals.
 In fact, several promising developments are due for completion this year in Old Street and the surrounding area.

 Image courtesy of pixabay